-Chances are you’ll get the Agnidus Agate you need from fighting the Pyro Regisvine, who you need to fight anyways to get Everflame Seeds.
-However, if you’re ever short on it, then you can always convert another ascension gem material into Agnidus Agate using an Alchemy Table.
+Chances are, you’ll get the Agnidus Agate you need from fighting the Pyro Regisvine, who you need to fight anyways to get Everflame Seeds.
+However, if you’re ever short on it, you can always convert another ascension gem material into Agnidus Agate using an Alchemy Table.
 All you need is some Dust of Aozth, which you can get by exchanging Masterless Stardust in the Shop through Paimon’s Bargains.

-Just take your excess ascension gems (Shivada Jade for example) and combine it with enough Dust of Aozth to do the conversion.
-One Dust of Aozth converts a Sliver, three converts Fragments, nine converts Chunks, and 27 converts Gemstones.
+Just take your excess ascension gems (Shivada Jade, for example) and combine it with enough Dust of Aozth to do the conversion.
+One Dust of Aozth converts a Sliver, three converts Fragments, nine converts Chunks, and twenty-seven converts Gemstones.
 This can be a great option if you have excess of another material and want to save your original, fragile, and condensed resin for another boss, domain, or challenge.

 To fully ascend one of Diluc’s talents, you’ll need:

 - 22 Sergeant’s Insignia

 - 21 Guide to Resistance